Differences between Class and Structure

 Where to use sealed?

-method cannot to be inherited in derived class at one stage, we can declare a method with sealed+override combination.
+If you think that class is not to be inherited in your design, you can use class assealed.
+Butsealedclass can inherit from interface and class.
+If you thinkvirtualmethod cannot to be inherited in derived class at one stage, we can declare a method with sealed+override combination.

-, that is the reason structures are not supporting inheritance.
+By default structures aresealed, that is the reason structures are not supporting inheritance.

 Why do we want to have class and methods as static?

-In your design, if you feel that a class should have a set of methods which operate only on arguments that we pass without initiating object of that class, then we can make that class asstatic
+In your design, if you feel that a class should have a set of methods which operate only on arguments that we pass without initiating object of that class, then we can make that class asstaticclass (Example:System.Math).
+Merely call those instance methods by class name.

 How this class will be loaded without creating an object?

-class’s methods, then this is the responsibility of CLR (Common Language Runtime) to load this class into memory once which is the lifetime of your application.
+If your code accesses any ofstaticclass’s methods, then this is the responsibility of CLR (Common Language Runtime) to load this class into memory once which is the lifetime of your application.

-class is useful when you implement Singleton Design pattern.
+Staticclass is useful when you implement Singleton Design pattern.

 What does partial modifier indicate?